-In connection with above alleged facts and concerns, In connection with the above alleged facts and concerns, we would like to draw your company's attention to the United Nations Guiding Principles on Business and Human Rights (A/HRC/17/31), which were unanimously endorsed by the Human Rights Council in June 2011, and which are relevant to the impact of business activities on human rights.
+In connection with above alleged facts and concerns, we would like to draw your company's attention to the United Nations Guiding Principles on Business and Human Rights (A/HRC/17/31), which were unanimously endorsed by the Human Rights Council in June 2011, and which are relevant to the impact of business activities on human rights.
 These Guiding Principles are grounded in recognition of:

 - a.
-States' existing obligations to respect, protect and fulfil human rights and fundamental freedoms; - b.
+States' existing obligations to respect, protect and fulfil human rights and fundamental freedoms: - b.
 The role of business enterprises as specialized organs or society performing specialized functions, required to comply with all applicable laws and to respect human rights; - c.
 The need for rights and obligations to be matched to appropriate and effective remedies when breached.